 It is necessary to apply for a Texas teacher certificate through the Texas Education Agency upon completion of the Master of Arts in Teaching program.
-This process will be facilitated by the Certification and Assessment Specialist in the Department of Education.
-Application for certification must be made during the semester in which the student will complete requirements, in the final semester of the Master of Arts in Teaching program.
+This process will be facilitated by the Director of Certification in the Department of Education.
+Application for certification must be made during the semester in which the student will complete degree requirements.

-All Teacher and Administrator Preparation Program graduates applying for state certification must pass proficiency tests and the TExES examinations in their fields of certification.
+All Teacher and Administrator Preparation Program graduates applying for state certification must pass proficiency tests and the TExES examinations in their fields of certification, and pay all applicable fees related to state certification.
+Candidates in the School Psychology program are required to take and pass the Praxis examination in order to complete their national accreditation.